Strategic Plan (CURRENTLY IN DEVELOPMENT)

-The Centre for Disability Research and Policy at the University of Sydney presents its first strategic plan following the formal establishment of the Centre in March 2012.
+The Centre for Disability Research and Policy at the University of Sydney is currently developing its next strategic plan for 2015-17, following the formal establishment of the Centre in March 2012.

 The establishment of the Centre is a significant strategic endeavour to bring together the University’s leading research expertise in disability, so to create a greater understanding of disability and improve policy decision making.